JasperO98/NaroNet/README.md

 | image_3.tiff | subject_2 |
 | ... | ... | ... |

+This setup was tried with the hardware configuration mentioned in [Requirements and installation](#Requirements-and-installation).
+It raised a GPU memory overload issue for Exp1 and Exp2 as the Graphs get too large to be loaded.

 ## Preparing parameter configuration
 In the following sections (i.e., preprocessing, PCL, NaroNet, BioInsights) several parameters are required to be set.
 Although parameters will be explained in each section, all of them should be specified in the file named 'DatasetParameters.py', which is located in the folder 'NaroNet/src/utils'.
 Change it to your own configuration, where 'DATASET_DATA_DIR' is your target folder.
 See example [file](https://github.com/CarolRameder/NaroNet/blob/main/NaroNet-main/src/NaroNet/utils/DatasetParameters.py) or example below:
 ```python